 Before that my father used to take care of all the investing.
 He has been investing in some good stocks and insurance policies from whatever monthly savings he could make.

-When I reminisce over my childhood days, it makes me wonder how much effort and trouble that parents had to put into saving money.
+When I reminisce over my childhood days, it makes me wonder how much effort and trouble my parents had to put into saving money.

 When did you realize that you wanted to build your career at an AMC?